Nico-Curti/anonymize-slide/README.md

 Slide files are modified **in place**, making this program both fast and potentially destructive.
 Do not run it on your only copy of a slide.
+(*In the current fork the orginal file is internally copied to prevent this kind of issues*)

 [Download](https://github.com/bgilbert/anonymize-slide/releases)